 Caroline Lohrmann | Shave the Whales

 Kerala Blog Express, for me, was 16 days of happiness.
 I mean, imagine yourself on a boat, flowers around your neck, a bindi on your forehead, a beer in your hand, while you are cruising the backwaters, while palm trees are passing by, while your private cook is cooking fish for you, people smile and wave at you, kids are excited to see you.
-All these little things happening around you, the light, the raspberry ice-cream colored sunset.
-It all feels unreal as if the world started singing for you and all you can do is standing there, amazed, with your mouth wide open…and soooo happy.
+All these little things happening around you, the light, the raspberry ice-cream-colored sunset.
+It all feels unreal as if the world started singing for you and all you can do is stand there, amazed, with your mouth wide open…and soooo happy.

 Daniel Nunez | Same Same

-It was my second time in India, ten years after the first one, and I had a better impression of Kerala than I had from the North in my previous trip.
+It was my second time in India, ten years after the first one, and I had a better impression of Kerala than I had from the North on my previous trip.
 But the best experience for me was taking part in a group of travel bloggers.
 Even being a professional travel writer for 20 years, I felt I was in an internship, learning the first steps of blogging with such fun experts from 14 countries.

 Delia Harrington | Away She Goes